 110 Volts 50/60 Hz USA type flat 2-pin plug or 3-pin in older guesthouses/hotels while the new Palau Hotel also have European style plus and USB power plugs.

-There are a few banks around Koror with ATM´S where you can withdraw USD Dollar, but they were often empty during my 10-day visit here.
+There are a few banks around Koror with ATMs where you can withdraw USD dollars, but they were often empty during my 10-day visit here.

-If you want to exchange some other currency so are your hotel or the banks your best bet.
+If you want to exchange some other currency, your hotel or the banks are your best bet.